Navigation:

 Studied, worked or lived in a designated regional area

-You must have obtained your qualification that led to the grant of your first Temporary Graduate visa in the post-study work stream, from an Australian education provider who is registered on CRICOS and offer degree-level programs.
+You must have obtained your qualification that led to the grant of your first Temporary Graduate visa in the Post-Higher Education Work Stream, from an Australian education provider who is registered on CRICOS and offer degree-level programs.
 The campus that you studied at must have been based in a designated regional area.

 See: Lived in designated regional area for 2 years.